-You’re staring at a black screen on your iPhone, wondering what to do because it won’t turn on.
-The fix can either be really simple or somewhat complex, depending on what’s really going on with your iPhone.
-I’ll help you determine the reason why your iPhone won’t turn on and provide solutions for each step along the way.
+Your iPhone won’t turn on and you don’t know what to do.
+Fixing this problem can either be really simple or somewhat complex, depending on what’s really going on with your iPhone.
+I’ll help you determine the reason why your iPhone won’t turn on and show you how to fix every problem you encounter.

 1. Software Crash